Frequently Asked Questions about Polar Express™

 What days and times are the trains?
 Please visit www.porttix.com to view our full schedule.

 What is the cost of tickets?
-Tickets range from $20/person for coach seats to $40/person for first class, depending on date and time.
+Tickets are $25/person for coach seats or $40/person for first class, depending on date and time.
 Please visit www.porttix.com for more information.

 What if I can’t make my train or if there is a snow storm?
 All ticket sales are non-refundable, unless a train is cancelled.
 As a rule, Maine Narrow Gauge will cancel a train only if the City of Portland declares a snow emergency or in the case of equipment failure.
-Should that happen, cancellation information will be available on the PortTIX website, on local television and radio stations, and via PortTIX at 207-842-0800.
+Any decision to cancel a train will be posted by 10am the day of the event.
+Should that happen, cancellation information will be available on the Museum’s website, PortTIX website, local television and radio stations, and via PortTIX at 207-842-0800.

 Can I buy tickets the day of the event?
 Yes, IF there are any available.
 Tickets can be purchased for the current day only at “Will Call,” located in the Ocean Gateway building where you will board your train.
 Tickets still available on a given evening will be available for purchase one hour prior to the first train’s departure.
 Advanced reservations are strongly encouraged as tickets often sell out.